New England OB/GYN Associates, Inc.

-Individuals shall be accorded impartial access to treatment or accommodations that are available or medically indicated, regardless of age, race, color, sexual orientation, marital status, creed, sex, cultural, economic, educational, religious background, national origin, or sources of payment of care.
+Individuals shall be accorded impartial access to treatment or accommodations that are available or medically indicated, regardless of age, race, color, sexual orientation, marital status, creed, sex, gender identity, cultural, economic, educational, religious background, disability, national origin, or sources of payment for care.

 Respect and Dignity

 The patient has the right to considerate, respectful care and recognition of the patient’s personal dignity at all times under all circumstances and the right to be free of all forms of abuse and harassment and to the extent reasonably possible to privacy during medical treatment and other care.
 The patient has the right to have patient’s cultural, psychosocial, spiritual and personal values, beliefs and preferences respected.
 The patient has the right to request pastoral and other spiritual services.
 The patient has a right, if suffering from any form of breast cancer, to complete information on all alternative treatments that are medically viable.

 The patient has the right of access to people outside the practice by means of visitors and by verbal and written communication.
 The patient has a right to prompt and reasonable response to questions and requests.
 When the patient does not speak or understand the predominant language of the community (English), the patient will be provided an interpreter or the ability to access interpreter services via a phone interpreter.